control-hub/controlhub-lib/README.md

 -   Run shell commands
 -   Use context managers for holding keys
 -   Manage data in a data.json file (ControlHub service)
+-   Changing basic delay value by changing the environment variable `CH_DELAY`

+> [!NOTE]
+> The basic delay is 0.2 seconds by default, but it can be changed by changing the environment variable `CH_DELAY`.
+For controlhub users, you can change this in .env file in program folder.

 ## API Reference & Usage Examples